ryt-frkw/Notepad-PyTk/README.md

 MIT Licence

 ## Operating environment

-Works on Windows, Linux and macOS environments.
+Files in Python format work on Windows, Linux, and macOS environments.

-Python 3 is required to run.
+Python3 is required to execute Python format files.

+Also, exe format files can only be executed on Windows.

 ## Language
 This software is available in English and Japanese.